 The Doctoral Schools of PADA are held twice a year during the inter-semester break - in January and June/July.
 Each school offers one-week intensive modules on a number of specialized topics.
 Modules usually run from Monday to Friday, from 8:30 to 5:00 pm.

 The final stage of all research is the communication of its findings.
 As researchers, you must be able to present your work in ways that bring out its value and potential impact.
 This requires the ability to confidently present, explain and defend your research before

-- other scientists within the same discipline.
+- other researchers within the same discipline;

-- the general public.
+- the general public, including the media.

 The university in Africa faces pressures from a global knowledge economy which emphasizes innovation and invention.
 Early and emerging scholars are the drivers of knowledge production in this new context, where career advancement is tied to local innovation and transnational competitiveness and the idea of the scholar as leader, marketer and innovator.

 This course introduces early and mid-career scholars to the changing profile of the emerging African scholar.
 It will explore global and African landscapes of 21st century knowledge production in order to help students understand changes taking place in the role and function of the scholar, and appreciate the new challenges and responsibilities the next generation of African scholars are expected to meet.